 Iowa’s statistics program is widely recognized in the United States.
 Its students, faculty, research, and career services have an excellent reputation.

 The undergraduate statistics program is comprehensive.
-As a statistics major, you'll acquire essential knowledge of statistical methods, applications, and theory, which you will be able to apply in a number of different fields.
-You'll also build strength by completing one of three emphasis tracks: statistics in business, industry, government, and research; statistical computing and data science; and mathematical statistics.
+As a statistics major, you will acquire essential knowledge of statistical methods, applications, and theory, which you will be able to apply in a number of different fields.
+You also will build strength by completing an emphasis track.
 Class size is generally small to moderate, with 12–40 students, so you'll have ample opportunities to interact with your instructors.

-Faculty members in the Department of Statistics and Actuarial Science are known worldwide for the quality of their research and teaching.
+Department of Statistics and Actuarial Science faculty are known worldwide for the quality of their research and teaching.
 Most statistics faculty contribute regularly to the premier journals in their field, and some serve as journal editors.

-Course work for students in the Bachelor of Science (BS) degree program in statistics includes:
+Course work for students in the statistics BS program includes:

 - Computer Science I: Fundamentals